Looking to buy a bike pump but unsure which one to get?

 A digital gauge might seem cool, nice, and easy to read.
 But the problem with a digital air gauge is that the electronics are vulnerable to malfunction and the battery running out.

 On top of that, a similar bike pump with digital air gauge generally cost more.
 You’re paying for the electronics instead of the build quality.

 For that reason, I’d recommend to stick with the old school analogue gauge.
 They won’t let you down.

 PRO TIP : Go for a bike pump with analogue air pressure gauge.

 Frequently Asked Questions

 1. Can the bike pump inflate the car tire?

 Yes it can since car tires are the standard Schrader valves.
 However, it’ll take a lot of effort to fully inflate a car’s tire as they’ve a much higher volume compared to a road bike tire.

 At 32psi/2.2bar, the car tire has about 10L of air volume compared to the bike tire which has approximately 4L at 85psi/5.9bar.

 2. How do I convert a Presta to Schrader valve?

 Most gas station pumps only go up to 80psi/5.5bar.
 Once you’re done, remember to turn the air pressure setting down.

 3. How does a bike pump work?

 The bike pump has a piston connected to a handle at the top.
 Inside the barrel (body), there is an inlet and outlet valve which control the air flow.

 As the piston is pulled up, the inlet valve opens and lets the outside air into the barrel.
 When you push the piston downwards, the inlet valve shuts and the outlet valve opens.

-As you push the piston further downwards, the air is compressed and pushed outwards through the hose and eventually the tires, via the inflator head.
+As you push the piston further downwards, the air is compressed and pushed outwards through the hose and eventually to the bicycle tires, via the inflator head.